mozilla/bedrock/docs/php.rst

   cd mozilla.com/includes
   cp config.inc.php-dist config.inc.php

-You need to set the 'server_name' and 'file_root' variables in config.inc.php.
+2. Open /includes/config.inc.php and set the `server_name` to "mozilla.local" (or whatever you will use) and `file_root` to the site's path on the filesystem.
+3. Setup `mozilla.local` to resolve to localhost.
+This is different for each OS, but a quick way on Linux/OS X is to add an entry to /etc/hosts.

-Now configure Apache to allow the site to run with a Directory and VirtualHost directive:
+4. Configure Apache to allow the site to run with a Directory and VirtualHost directive:

 ::